 Anders, who worked with the town on the grant and is a planner with the BCRC, said in an interview that this study was an update on one done in 2004.

 "The big change between this study and the one done in 2004, the planning commission really wanted to add bike lanes and bike facilities," he said.
-"To add bike lanes, you really have to change the geometry of the road."

 Along with bike lanes, this newer study added new curb cuts, medians and more pedestrian- friendly crosswalks.
 Anders also created a plan for moving the Green Mountain Power Station from its location on Depot Street, should the town want to move it.